The type of cover letter format depends on the situation; keep in mind this is not the same as a cover letter template.

 Below we have briefly explained which type of cover letter should be used in each job search situation.
-They all have one common objective, which is to sell yourself to the reader(s) and get your resume reviewed to secure a job interview for the position of interest.
-The main sections include a unique introduction, relevant, convincing content—meaning showing how past work experience, skills, and strengths can fill the needs of the organization—and closing paragraph requesting an interview.
+They all have one common objective: to sell yourself to the reader(s) and get your resume reviewed to secure a job interview for the position of interest.
+The main sections include a unique introduction, relevant, convincing content—meaning showing how past work experience, skills, and strengths can fill the organization’s needs—and a closing paragraph requesting an interview.

 Targeted cover letters are more impressive and powerful because they are so specific and when it lands on the potential employer’s decide it stands out.
-You know the company, the decision maker’s name, the position sought and the message you want to send.
-It will help to find out what skills the company desires, and it’s philosophy and changes within the organization.
+You know the company, the decision maker’s name, the position sought, and the message you want to send.
+It will help determine what skills the company desires and its philosophy and changes within the organization.
 Gather what information you can and use this to your advantage, demonstrating to the employer how you can be a great asset.

 Networking Cover Letter

-Networking to uncover job leads accounts for nearly 85% of jobs opportunities and offers.
+Networking to uncover job leads accounts for nearly 85% of job opportunities and offers.
 It’s important to set up a network of friends, acquaintances, and other professional contacts.

 When addressing your letter, try to include the contact’s name in the opening paragraph to attract the reader’s attention and add credibility.